The Open Enrollment Period is the annual window of time during which you can enroll in a health insurance plan, effective for the following year.

 You may be eligible for financial help.

 The Government provides financial help for health insurance costs in two ways: Premium Tax CreditsAdvanced Premium Tax Credits are tax breaks designed to lower the monthly premium payment you make to your health insurance company.
 Households with an income within 100-400% of the Federal Poverty Level may qualify.
-Premium Tax Credits are also called "tax subsidies." (or tax subsidies) and Cost Sharing Reductions (CSR)A Cost Sharing Reduction (CSR) is a discount applied to your out-of-pocket costs such as deductibles, co-payments and co-insurance.
-To qualify, your income must be within 100-250% of the Federal Poverty Level.
-Also known as a "extra savings.".
+Premium Tax Credits are also called "tax subsidies." (or tax subsidies) and Cost Sharing Reductions (CSR)A Cost Sharing Reduction (CSR) is a discount applied to your out-of-pocket costs such as deductibles, copayments and coinsurance.
+Your income must be within 100-250% of the Federal Poverty Level to qualify..
 Both are income-based and also factor in other details.
 Premium Tax Credits offset the cost of monthly health insurance premiums, while CSRs reduce your out-of-pocket costs for health care on things like deductibles, copayments, and coinsurance.

 See if you qualify for a Special Enrollment Period.